-Don’t be scared of failure
+Don’t fear failure

 Don’t be scared to fail your way to success.
 Turns out, that’s the way it’s done.

-My husband cooks and he always jokes about the four stages of roasting pine nuts: not done, not done, not done, burnt.
+My husband always jokes about the four stages of roasting pine nuts: not done, not done, not done, burnt.
 How do you get them perfectly roasted?

-When you find intrinsic motivation from a sense of joy, purpose and mastery, you’re on the right track.
+When you find intrinsic motivation from a sense of joy, purpose, and mastery, you’re on the right track.
 It doesn’t matter how many times you experience failure.
 Just keep failing until you succeed!

-Entrepreneurs need to be careful and specific in what they wish for.
-Hitting a certain revenue goal can be attainable but achieving that milestone with colleagues of questionable ethics isn’t worth it.
+Entrepreneurs need to be careful and specific about what they wish for.
+Hitting a certain revenue goal can be attainable, but achieving that milestone with colleagues of questionable ethics isn’t worth it.

-Both personally and professionally, I was fortunate to work with true craftsmen–people who are passionate about what they do.
+Both personally and professionally, I was fortunate to work with true artisans.
+The people who are passionate about what they do.
 I look for those qualities in all aspects of my life—from the roofer and his son who put new shingles on our home, to the carpentry crew who found the perfect paint colors.

-When you find professionals who show they care about what they do, hold onto them like gold.
+When you find professionals who show they care about what they do, hold on to them like gold.
 Let the others go quickly; life is too short for mediocre or disingenuous people.

 Set clear priorities

 Life and business are about choices.
 With an abundance of information available today, having unclear priorities can drive you crazy.
-Set deadlines, make the best decision and move on.
+Set deadlines, make the best decision, and move on.

 Like Barry Bonds breaking Hank Aaron’s record, sometimes it seems as if the folks who cut corners get ahead.
 But people of character and integrity won’t have an asterisk next to their names in the history books.

 No footnotes are necessary to explain Aaron’s incredible achievements and record.
-People like Roger Clemens and Bonds would have been considered great ballplayers without skirting the system.
+People like Roger Clemens and Bonds would have been great ballplayers without skirting the system.